 Admittedly, I spent most of the movie wondering if this was all working in practice as well as theory—that is, whether or not The Irishman simply reaches a cruising altitude of expertise and stays there, cycling through incidents in a way that’s not epic so much as long.
 There’s no shortage of engagement; with this cast and this crew, any given 20 minutes of The Irishman would place among the best moviemaking of 2019.
 (For all the attention given to Al Pacino’s first Scorsese role, special praise must go to Joe Pesci as a soulful, very un-Pesci-like mob boss).
 But the last half hour is among the most haunting and somber of Scorsese’s work.
 Scorsese is right to encourage viewers to stream his three-and-a-half-hour, intermission-free movie in one go, even if he’s spitting into the wind.
 By the end, the audience should feel the weight of time passed, and what all those absences start to mean when you have nothing left to do with your life but examine it—and not much time left to do so.
 It is a ghostly final act, explicitly tying together Scorsese’s spiritual concerns and gangster-romanticism like no film of his since Mean Streets.
 Where The Irishman will ultimately rank in his canon is an exhilaratingly open question.
 For now, I can safely say that it establishes the right to a legacy and a reputation of its own.
-And that, of all of Scorsese’s gangsters-brought-low, this is the one whose ending moved me the most.
+Of all Scorsese’s gangsters-brought-low, this is the one whose ending moved me the most.

 The Irishman is streaming on Netflix, is up for a bunch of Golden Globes, and will be an Oscar juggernaut.
 And for the love of god, yes, he’s made a lot more than just gangster movies.